datagrok-ai/public/packages/JiraConnect/README.md

 * Rich visual representation
 * Showing ticket details in the context panel
 * Rendering details in-cell, if there is enough space
-* Ability to bringing additional details as a column for the whole table
+* Ability to bring additional details as a column for the whole table

 ![](grid-jira-adaptive-cells.gif)